oracle/learning-library/data-management-library/autonomous-database/dedicated/adb-adg/content.md

 The database Lifecycle State changes to **Updating** and the Peer State field shows **Role Change in Progress**.

 When the switchover operation completes, Autonomous Data Guard does the following:
-* The Peer State field shows Available.
+* The Primary database goes into the Available state and can be connected to for queries and updates.
+* The Peer State field will change to Available when the standby is ready.
+(The standby may go into a Provisioning state first, if necessary, without blocking operations on the Primary.)
-* After Autonomous Data Guard completes the switchover operation you can see the time of the last switchover when you hover over the tooltip icon in the **Peer State** field.
+* You can see the time of the last switchover when you hover over the tooltip icon in the **Peer State** field.

 ## STEP  3: (Optional) Disable Autonomous Data Guard
 1. If you are not logged in to Oracle Cloud Console, log in and navigate into your Autonomous Database.